Change Message Tutorial

 Each field object on an Apple Wallet pass can include an optional change message value.
 A change message is the text that appears in an alert that is displayed when a pass field’s value is changed.

-The change message includes the escape value %@, which is replaced when the field’s value is changed.
-For example, if you enter the change message “Gate changed to %@” and you later change the field value to “A64,” the alert text would be “Gate changed to A64.”
+The change message must include the escape value %@, which is replaced by the field value when that value is changed.
+For example, if you enter the change message Gate changed to %@ and you later change the field value to A64, the alert text would be Gate changed to A64.

 Note

-• If you don’t specify a change message, the pass holder isn’t notified when the field value changes.
+• If you don’t specify a change message, the passholder isn’t notified when the field value changes.

-• Setting a change message will not trigger sending a notification — the notification is triggered when you change the field value.
+• Setting a change message will not trigger sending a notification.
+The notification is triggered when you change the field value.

 • When multiple fields with change messages are updated at the same time, we cannot control the processing order.
 That is handled by Apple.